ray-project/ray/doc/source/rllib/rllib-offline.rst

 Using old API stack ``SampleBatch`` recordings
 ----------------------------------------------
 If you have expert data previously recorded using RLlib's older API stack, it can be seamlessly utilized in the new Offline RL API by setting ``input_read_sample_batches=True``.
-Alternatively, you can convert your ``SampleBatch`` recordings into
+Alternatively, you can convert your ``SampleBatch`` recordings into :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` format using RLlib's
-``SingleAgentEpisode`` format using RLlib's ``OfflinePreLearner`` as demonstrated below:
+:py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner` as demonstrated below:

 .. code-block:: python